 At the end of 2007, after the tragic events in Arvada, Colorado and at New Life Church in Colorado Springs, my intent I wrote a 23 page document on the role of greeters and ushers in church security, to assist a few pastor friends who had asked me for suggestions.
 Then, I wrote a lengthier document on how to assess the safety and security of a place of worship, based on my experiences assessing courthouses, government buildings and facilities–including a nuclear site–as well as churches and church schools.
 Later I added three more short documents, one which is really just an edited response to someone who asked me about how to develop a church security team.
 That one is not all-inclusive by any means, but apparently has assisted many churches in their efforts.

-Altogether I have five documents on church safety and security that are yours for free, if you contact me and ask for them.
+The eight document bundle I mention above is available by writing to me and asking.
+It’s free.
 The reason I don’t just have a download button is that I like to hear personally from those who want to use the material—and sometimes I hear back from them when they have used it!
 I’m always interested in what church is represented by the person requesting it, where it’s located, the size of the church and anything else of interest.
 Sometimes the person requesting doesn’t represent a specific church, and that’s fine too.
 I’ll send the material without any background information, but I enjoy having it.

 Why is the material so helpful?
 I think there are three reasons the material is helpful–and isn’t because of my expertise (although you can believe that too, if you want!).